 - Related words: The Pueblo people made pilgrimages to the Grand Canyon.“

 “I like this,” said Mr. Frank.
 “It’s metacognitive.
 Students must think about their own thinking.”

 “Yep.”
 Ms. Sneed nodded thoughtfully.
-“Let’s try this for the next week.
-We can report back at our next team meeting.”
+“Let’s try this in our ELA block.
+Then we can report back at our next team meeting.”

 Teaching Kids to Find Word Meaning

 The following day, Ms. Sneed dug in with direct instruction.
 “This week, we’ll learn how to determine the meaning of unknown words in a text,” she told her class.
 “Today we’ll work on appositives.
 Also known as appositional phrases, these words are set off by commas or parentheses.
 The definition is right in the sentence!”

 “This is really easy,” piped up one child.

 “Sure it is,” Ms. Sneed responded, “once you know what you’re looking for!”